 "Yeah mate, don't worry about it.
 At least I've still got mi finger left.
 The nail will probably grow back soon enough and I've still got 9 more."

-"Oh you boys!", said Ruby.
+"Oh you boys!", said Nellie.
 "Get outta' my kitchen and be more careful up the Paddock."

-Digger and I drove back up the Paddock and we arrived just as Dick was pulling up under the auger.
+Digger and I drove back up the Paddock.
+We arrived just as Dick was pulling up under the auger.